softwaresaved/RSE-Group-Leaders-Survey-2023_Python/report.md

     Respondents - agreed sharing: 36

-## Overview of the questions
+## Overview of the answers

-    Is your group:
+    Q4: Is your group:

                                                                                           count  percentage
     The main RSE Group for the university/research organisation                              26          72 An RSE Group for a specific subset/group within the university/research organisation      8          22
     An RSE Group for multiple universities/research organisations                             4          11

-    Where is your group based?
+    Q7: Where is your group based?

                                                         count  percentage
     IT/Research IT                                         14          39